patosvi/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 10-factorial.js script that computes and prints a factorial 11-second_biggest.js searches the second biggest integer in the list of arguments 12-object.js updates to replace 12 with 89
+13-add.js  function that returns the addition of 2 integers.